JackelinRodriguez/fs-journal/quizzes/week01.md

 **7.** What property would you change if you wanted to make a font **Bold**?
 <!-- enter you answer in the space below -->
 ```
+The property I would change in order to make the font bold is i would add a tag of <b>.
 ```

 **8.** In what tag does the majority of your code belong?
 <!-- enter you answer in the space below -->
 ```
+The majority of code should be located in the body.
 ```

 **9.** What three tags can be used to make lists (not list items)?
 <!-- enter you answer in the space below -->
 ```
+Three tags that can be used to make lists are the <ol> (ordered list), <ul> (unordered list), and .
 ```

 **10.** Define the display `:flex property:`